Harold Castro Player Props: Rockies vs. Mets

 Harold Castro At The Plate

-- He has scored at least one run eight times this year (28.6%), including one multi-run game.
+- He has scored at least once eight times this season (27.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.